 “She never gave up hope,” says Youngerman.
 “She was always out there helping somebody else.
 The 3-day walks were my wife’s happy place.”

-Breast Cancer Facts:
+Essential Facts About Breast Cancer

 • One in eight women in the United States will be diagnosed with breast cancer in her lifetime.